NorESMhub/NorESM/doc/model-description/atm_model.rst

   <noresm>/components/cam/bld/namelist_files/namelist_defaults_cam.

-Alternatively, as NorESM2 and CESM2 has the same default files, the different default basestate files can be inspected by looking at the entry for **ncdata** in the CESM2 documentation for CAM6.0 Fortran Namelist Definitions:: http://www.cesm.ucar.edu/models/cesm2/settings/current/cam_nml.html
+Alternatively, as NorESM2 and CESM2 has the same default files, the different default basestate files can be inspected by looking at the entry for **ncdata** in the CESM2 documentation for CAM6.0 Fortran Namelist Definitions: http://www.cesm.ucar.edu/models/cesm2/settings/current/cam_nml.html

 Branch runs
 ^^^^^^^
+If your experiment is a **branch** run, the atmosphere is initialized using the restart files from a previous run.
+The restart file is determined by the variables RUN_REFCASE and RUN_REFDATE in env_run.xml.
+The full pathname of the restart file  is given by the cam namelist variable **cam_branch_file**.
+This variable does not have a default value.

 Hybrid runs
 ^^^^^